Floydlang/floyd/docs/floyd_speak.md

 Called from a process function to read its inbox.
 It will block until a message is received or it times out.

-## probe()

-TODO POC

-	probe(value, description_string, probe_tag)

-In your code you write probe(my_temp, "My intermediate value", "key-1") to let clients log my_temp.
-The probe will appear as a hook in tools and you can chose to log the value and make stats and so on.
-Argument 2 is a descriptive name, argument 3 is a string-key that is scoped to the function and used to know if several probe()-statements log to the same signal or not.